duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 | **Explode** | `SELECT unnest(array) FROM table` | `SELECT explode(array) FROM table` | `SELECT vals.val FROM table1, unnest(arrayFromTable1) as vals(val)`<br><br>you have to use `unnest` with a `cross join`, as described in this [blog post](https://theleftjoin.com/how-to-explode-arrays-with-presto/). |
 | **Median** | `PERCENTILE_CONT(0.5) WITHIN GROUP(ORDER BY x)` | `PERCENTILE_CONT(0.5) WITHIN GROUP(ORDER BY x)` | `approx_percentile(x, 0.5)` |
 | **Using “is True/False”** | `X is true` | `X is true` | `X = true` |

+### Double quotes are not recommended

+Using double quotes is not recommended in DuneV2, even when the engine runs your query without returning an error.

+This is because the parser sometimes treats words in double quotes as a string and sometimes it treats them as an object like a column name.

+For example, referencing a column name in the `WHERE` clause using double quotes works as expected.
+However, the same query inside a CTE treats the column name as a string, [as can be seen here](https://dune.com/queries/1199604).

 ## Other questions and feedback